themesberg/tailwind-angular-starter/README.md

 ### Using TypeScript

-The Flowbite UI components also supports TypeScript and you can import the types and apply them when using the JavaScript API programatically.
+The Flowbite UI components also supports TypeScript and you can import the types and apply them when using the JavaScript API programmatically.

 For example, here's how you can import the types for the Carousel component: